 I'm a Senior Lecturer at the English Language Department, Faculty of Languages and Linguistics.
-My main research focus is healthcare discourse, focusing on matters related to language and healthcare.
-By analysing doctor-patient interaction, I examine how doctors and patients "do things", such as make decisions about treatment, by interacting with each other.
+My research area is healthcare discourse, focusing on matters related to language and healthcare.
+By analysing doctor-patient interaction, I examine how doctors and patients "do things", such as make decisions about treatment and discuss concerns by interacting with each other in person and online.
 I'm also interested in communication in healthcare education, interproffessional discourse and patient education, alongside how people express and make meaning of health-related issues via their talk, stories and social media posts.

 Before joining Universiti Malaya in 2019, I worked for over twenty years in various positions related to language, communication and skills development.
 My work experience can be divided into two main areas: Language and Content Services and Learning and Skills Development.

 As a language and content service provider for over 15 years, I provided writing, editing and other language consulting services for clients including students and researchers, Open University Malaysia, What3Words, UK (a geomapping start up) and Trilogy, Austin, Texas (a software company).

 Over 17 years as a language instructor and HRDF certified trainer, I developed and facilitated comunication skills training for a wide variety of corporate clients in Jakarta (including Bank Danamon, CINOOC, Philip Morris, Citibank) and Kuala Lumpur, including Royal Bank of Canada, TIMEdotCom,Monash University.
 The latter were clients of British Council, Kuala Lumpur's Professional Development Centre, where I was engaged as a training consultant.
 My work history is available at https://my.linkedin.com/in/ayeshah-syed-04682931